 The Planning Act requires that Mississauga Official Plan be consistent with the Provincial Planning Statement and conform with the applicable provincial plans.
 The policy and regulatory documents that affect these proposed amendments have been reviewed and summarized in the sections below.
 Only key policies relevant to the proposed amendments have been included.
 The summary tables listed in the subsections below should be considered a general summary of the intent of the policies and should not be considered exhaustive.
 The proposed amendments have been evaluated based on these policies.

-Policy Document Legislative Authority/Applicability Key Policies (PPS) (2024) The Provincial Planning Statement (2024) provides policy direction on matters of provincial interest related to land use planning and development.
+Policy Document Legislative Authority/Applicability Key Policies Provincial Planning Statement (PPS) (2024) The Provincial Planning Statement (2024) provides policy direction on matters of provincial interest related to land use planning and development.
 Zoning and development permit by-laws should facilitate opportunities for an appropriate range and mix of housing options.
 (PPS 2024 Ch.
 1) Building Homes, Sustaining Strong and Competitive Communities (PPS 2024 Ch.
-2) Official plans shall identify provincial interests and set out appropriate land use designations and policies (PPS 2024 Policy 6.1) Planning authorities' role to keep zoning by-laws up to date with their official plans and the PPS (PPS 2024 Policy 6.6) Increase the supply and mix of housing options, addressing the full range of housing affordability needs; prioritizing compact and transit-supportive design to support access to housing, quality employment, services and recreation.
+2) Official plans shall identify provincial interests and set out appropriate land use designations and policies (PPS 2024 Policy 6.1) Planning authorities' role to keep zoning by-laws up to date with their official plans and the PPS (PPS 2024 Policy 6.6) Increase the supply and mix of housing options , addressing the full range of housing affordability needs; prioritizing compact and transit-supportive design to support access to housing, quality employment, services and recreation.
 (PPS 2024 Ch.
 1) Provide a range and mix of housing options and densities required to meet projected requirements of current and future residents of the regional market area, by maintaining at all times the ability to accommodate residential growth for a minimum of 15 years through lands which are designated and available for residential development.
 (PPS 2024 2.1.4.a)) Planning authorities should support the achievement of complete communities by accommodating an appropriate range and mix of land uses, housing options, transportation options with multimodal access, employment, public service facilities and other institutional uses.
 (PPS 2024 2.1.6.a))

-Land use patterns within settlement areas should be based on densities and a mix of land uses which efficiently use land and resources; optimize existing and planned infrastructure and public service facilities; support active transportation; and, are transit supportive.
-(PPS 2024 2.3.1.2)

-To support the achievement of complete communities, a range and mix of housing options, intensification and more mixed-use development, strategic growth areas should be planned:

-a) to accommodate significant population and employment growth;

-b) as focal areas for education,

-commercial, recreational, and cultural uses;

-c) to accommodate and support the transit network and

-provide connection points for inter-and intra-regional transit; and d) to support affordable, accessible, and equitable housing.
-(PPS 2024 2.4.1.2)

-Planning authorities are encouraged to promote development and intensification within major transit station areas, where appropriate, by:

-a) planning for land uses and built form

-that supports the

-achievement of minimum density targets; and

-b) supporting the redevelopment of

-surface parking lots within

-major transit station areas, including commuter parking ots,

-to be transit supportive and promote complete communities.
+Land use patterns within settlement areas should be base on densities and a mix of land uses which efficiently use I and resources; optimize existing and planned infrastructu and public service facilities; support active transportation; and, are transit supportive.
+(PPS 2024 2.3.1.2) To support the achievement of complete communities, a range and mix of housing options, intensification and mor mixed-use development, strategic growth areas should be planned: range and mix of housing options, intensification and mor mixed-use development, strategic growth areas should be a) to accommodate significant population and employment growth; b) as focal areas for education, commercial, recreational, and cultural uses; c) to accommodate and support the transit network and provide connection points for inter-and intra-regional transit; and d) to support affordable , accessible, a equitable housing.
+(PPS 2024 2.4.1.2) Planning authorities are encouraged to promote development and intensification within major transit statio areas, where appropriate, by: a) planning for land uses and built for that supports the achievement of minimum density targets; and b) supporting the redevelopment of surface parking lots within major transit station areas, including commuter parking lots, to be transit supportive and promote complete communities.
 (PPS 2024 2.4.2.3)